 Saint John, located on the island of Antigua, is its capital, most populated city and its main port.
 Its official currency is the East Caribbean Dollar (XCD), which is pegged to the US$ at a 2.7:1 ratio.

-Its main economic sector is the Tourism, which accounts approximately 60 percent of the GDP and 40 percent of investments.
-The agricultural sector is domestic oriented, mainly of sugar cane, cotton and fruits and considerably limited by its reduced water supply.
-Other important economic activities include oil refining, textile, carpentry, rum production, beer, cement, local crafts and furniture.
+Its main economic sector is tourism, which contributes approximately 60 percent to its GDP, while 40 percent comes from investments.
+The agricultural sector is domestic-oriented, and comprised mainly of sugar cane, cotton and fruits and considerably limited by its reduced water supply.
+Other important economic activities include oil refining, textiles, carpentry, rum production, beer, cement, local crafts and furniture.

 What is Dual Citizenship and Why is valuable?
 What is Dual Citizenship?
 Dual Citizenship / Nationality is a citizenship status in which an individual is a citizen of more than one country at a time.
 Why